Render unto Caesar: Narrative

 Jesus first called them hypocrites, and then asked one of them to produce a Roman coin that would be suitable for paying Caesar's tax.
 One of them showed him a Roman coin, and he asked them whose head and inscription were on it.
 They answered, "Caesar's," and he responded: "Render therefore unto Caesar the things which are Caesar's, and unto God the things that are God's".

-The questioners were impressed. states that they "marvelled" (ἐθαύμασαν); unable to trap him any further, and being satisfied with the answer, they went away.
+states that they "marvelled" (ἐθαύμασαν); unable to trap him any further, and being satisfied with the answer, they went away.

 A similar episode occurs in the apocryphal Gospel of Thomas (verse 100), but there the coin in question is gold.
 Importantly, in this non-canon gospel, Jesus adds, "and give me what is mine."
 The same episode occurs in a fragment of the also apocryphal Egerton Gospel: Jesus is asked whether it is right to pay taxes to the rulers (i.e. the Romans), to which he becomes indignant and criticizes the questioners by quoting the Book of Isaiah; the fragment is interrupted immediately after that.

 Historical context

 The coin

 A denarius featuring Tiberius.
 The inscription on the obverse reads Ti[berivs] Caesar Divi Avg[vsti] F[ilivs] Avgvstvs ("Caesar Augustus Tiberius, son of the Divine Augustus"), and the reverse reads Pontif[ex] Maxim[us] ("Highest Priest").

-The text identifies the coin as a δηνάριον (dēnarion), and it is usually thought that the coin was a Roman denarius with the head of Tiberius.
+The text identifies the coin as a δηνάριον (dēnarion), and it is usually thought that the coin was a Roman denarius with the head of Tiberius, the emperor at the time.
 The coin is also called the "tribute penny."
 The inscription reads "Ti[berivs] Caesar Divi Avg[vsti] F[ilivs] Avgvstvs" ("Caesar Augustus Tiberius, son of the Divine Augustus").
 The reverse shows a seated female, usually identified as Livia depicted as Pax.

 However, it has been suggested that denarii were not in common circulation in Judaea during Jesus' lifetime and that the coin may have instead been an Antiochan tetradrachm bearing the head of Tiberius, with Augustus on the reverse.
 Another suggestion often made is the denarius of Augustus with Caius and Lucius on the reverse, while coins of Julius Caesar, Mark Antony, and Germanicus are all considered possibilities.